Tekin Dereli

 Tekin Dereli (born November 30, 1949) is a Turkish theoretical physicist.

 Life and academic career

 He studied at Ankara Science High School and the Middle East Technical University.

-He was an associate professor and a Professor of Physics at Middle East Technical University (1984–1987, 1993–2001); professor at Faculty of Science at Ankara University (1987–1993), Leverhulme Visiting Professor at Lancaster University UK (2000–2001) and since 2001, he is a professor at the department of physics at Koç University.
+He was an associate professor and a Professor of Physics at Middle East Technical University (1984–1987, 1993–2001); professor at Faculty of Science at Ankara University (1987–1993), Leverhulme Visiting Professor at Lancaster University (2000–2001) and since 2001, he is a professor at the department of physics at Koç University.

-TÜBİTAK honored him with TÜBİTAK Junior Science Price in 1982 and TÜBITAK Science Prize in 1996.
+TÜBİTAK honored him with TÜBİTAK Junior Science Price in 1982 and TÜBİTAK Science Prize in 1996.
 He also was awarded prestigious Turkish prizes for science by Sedat Simavi Trust in 1989 and METU Mustafa Parlar Foundation Science Award in (1993).

 He is a member of Turkish Academy of Sciences (TAS) since 1993.